dydxprotocol/v4-documentation/slate-docs/source/includes/_private-v3.md

 If not withdrawing the entirety of your balance, there is a minimum withdrawal amount.
 Currently that amount is 100 USDC.
 </aside>

 An additional L1 transaction has to be sent to the Starkware contract to retrieve funds after a slow withdrawal.
-This cannot be done until the zero-knowledge proof for the block has been constructed and verified on-chain.
+This cannot be done until the zero-knowledge proof for the block has been constructed and verified onchain.
 For the L1 transaction, the Ethereum address that the starkKey is registered to must call either the [withdraw](https://github.com/dydxprotocol/starkex-eth/blob/master/src/contracts/starkware-perpetual-abi.json#L1802) or [withdrawTo](https://github.com/dydxprotocol/starkex-eth/blob/master/src/contracts/starkware-perpetual-abi.json#L1907) smart-contract functions.
 The contract ABI is not tied to a particular client but can be accessed via a [client](https://github.com/dydxprotocol/starkex-eth).
 All withdrawable funds are withdrawn at once.

 Both Layer 1 withdrawal methods can be accessed from [starkex-eth](https://github.com/dydxprotocol/starkex-eth/blob/master/src/modules/Exchange.ts).